Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Soul.md

 - [Vengeance Vanguard](../cards/fusion/Vengeance%20Vanguard.md) is the ultimate Monster of the archetype, but is not in the archetype itself.
 - The 0 ATK or DEF of Monsters reflects their fragility and volatility.
+- A significant chunk of the art is sourced from League of Legends.
-- This is one of the first custom archetypes I cryzed.
+- This is one of the first custom archetypes I created.
   - It originally formed a deck with the [Ninjato](Ninjato.md) archetype, before I decided to split them so each could focus on their individual playstyle.